 A development of criteria for the formulation of stereolithography resins, invention of new safer formulas with the help of industry partners and field testing of new prototypes in collaboration with the Hayden Taylor lab in the UCB Mechanical Engineering department.

 An investigation of safer alternatives to DMF (dimethylformamide) used as a solvent in synthetic leather manufacturing in partnership with Nike and as part of our fall, 2019 Greener Solutions course.

 An investigation of safer alternatives to acrylate-based cross-linkers in stereolithography (SLA) printing in partnership with the US EPA as part of our fall, 2019 Greener Solutions course.

 A case-study textbook for Elsevier Publishing based on work done in the Greener Solutions course from 2012-2018.
 This is a first in a series of books, due for publication in September, 2020.

-Development of a summer course in Green Chemistry for possible incorporation into a wider program of sustainability.
+Development of a undergraduate course in Green Chemistry based on the Greener Solutions model and for possible incorporation into a wider program of sustainability.